STorres275/Antonio-Alteracoes/README.md

 Finished.

 ## Acknowledgments
 By far, this was the most fun project I was part of during the entire bootcamp thanks to the team.
-I wanna thank all team member for the memorable day you provided.
+I wanna thank all team members for the memorable day you provided.

 The development team:
 - Bruno Costa.